kristofferandreasen/tomorrow-electricity-api-dotnet-client/README.md

 ## Available Methods

 There is one method available for each of the endpoints provided by the Electricity Map API.
-The following table will show you all of them and the parameters needed.
+The following table will show you all of them.
+Check the full API docs for more information on the endpoints.
+Most of the endpoints take a zone or latitude/longitude as parameters.
+You can find all the available zones in the ZoneConstants class.
+Be aware API keys are typically limited to specific zones.

 | Method  | Description  |
 |:---|:---|